TechnionTDK/jbs-mekorot-android/README.md

 - **lucenoid_3.0.2** - Lucenoid is a high-performance, full-featured text search engine library
 - **slf4j-android-1.6.1-RC1** - The Simple Logging Facade for Java

-## activities
+### activities
 - **SplashActivity** - Splash screen while queries are being loaded.
 - **MainActivity** - Activity that holds all of the tabs.
 (Favorites, Mekorot, Psukim)
 - **MakorDetailView** - Activity that shows the contents of a specific Makor.
 - **MakorFavoriteView** - Activity that shows the contents of a favorite Makor in which you can share your Makor in either a text or link format.
 - **SettingActivity** - Settings activity for choosing font families and sizes.

-## adapters
+### adapters
 - **FavoritesRecyclerViewAdapter** - Adapter for the favorites tab.
 - **MekorotRecyclerViewAdapter** - Adapter for the mekorot tab.
 - **PsukimRecyclerViewAdapter** - Adapter for the psukim tab.
 - **ViewPagerAdapter** - Simple implementation of a view pager adapter.

-## async
+### async
 - **FetchHighlightsForMakorTask** - Fetch psukim to highlight indices in a makor (based on psukim list and a makor).
 - **FetchMekorotByScoreTask** - Fetch Mekorot by score given a set of psukim.
 - **FetchParashotAndPrakimTask** - Fetch all Parashot and Prakim.
 - **FetchPsukimTask** - Fetch psukim from a given perek or parasha.

-## fragments
+### fragments
 - **FavoritesTab** - Implementation of the favorites tab.
 - **MekorotTab** - Implementation of the mekorot tab.
 - **PsukimTab** - Implementation of the psukim tab.

-## models
+### models
 - **CategoryModel** - Stores makor category information. (name, number of references)
 - **MakorModel** - Stores makor information (name, author, text, number of psukim mentions, uri)
 - **ParashotAndPrakim** - Stores Parashot and Prakim.
 - **PasukModel** - Stores pasuk information (text, label, uri, whether the pasuk is selected)

-## dialogs
+### dialogs
 - **PsukimListDialog** - Dialog that is activated by the FAB in the main activity.

-## utils
+### utils
 - **FontUtils** - Used for font functionalities (setting size, setting text font)
 - **PreferencesUtils** - Used in order to store information in the shared preferences.
 - **WholeWordIndexFinder** - Used in order to match keyword in search strings.
 - **IndexWrapper** - Used to wrap indices in the WholeWorldIndexFinder.

-## other classes
+### other classes
 - **JBSQueries** - Contains all the queries used in the project.

-## assets
+### assets
 - **fonts** - Contains all the fonts used in the project.

-# General application flow
+## General application flow
-- When the splash screen is loading, we're executing the FetchParashotAndPrakimTask in order to get the prakim and parashot.
+- When the splash screen is loading, we're executing the _FetchParashotAndPrakimTask_ in order to get the prakim and parashot.
-- Entering the MainActivity we're seeing a FAB.
+- Entering the _MainActivity_ we're seeing a FAB.
 Clicking on it lets us choose a perek or a parasha.
-Once chosen the FetchPsukimTask is called in order to get the relevant psukim.
+Once chosen the _FetchPsukimTask_ is called in order to get the relevant psukim.
-- Once we've chosen a set of psukim we click on the Mekorot tab and the FetchMekorotByScoreTask is called in order to get the relevant mekorot and their filtering options.
+- Once we've chosen a set of psukim we click on the Mekorot tab and the _FetchMekorotByScoreTask_ is called in order to get the relevant mekorot and their filtering options.
-- Finally, clicking on a specific Makor we enter the MakorDetailView activity and call the FetchHighlightsForMakorTask in order to get the psukim highlights for the specific makor (based on our psukim selection from phase 2 in the flow)
+- Finally, clicking on a specific Makor we enter the _MakorDetailView_ activity and call the _FetchHighlightsForMakorTask_ in order to get the psukim highlights for the specific makor (based on our psukim selection from phase 2 in the flow)

-# Further UI tweaking
+## Further UI tweaking
-- App colors and styling can be changed easily from values/styles.xml and values/colors.xml.
+- App colors and styling can be changed easily from _values/styles.xml_ and _values/colors.xml_.
-- App texts and strings can also be easily modified from values/strings.xml.
+- App texts and strings can also be easily modified _from values/strings.xml_.
-- App dimensions on specific UI elements can be tweaked form values/dimens.xml.
+- App dimensions on specific UI elements can be tweaked form _values/dimens.xml_.

-# Creating new Queries
+## Creating new Queries
 In order to create and execute new Queries, you will first have to add your query to JBSQueries.java and afterwards have a look at any of the async classes aforementioned.
 (Thorough explanation below of the doInBackground method - mind the comments)